 - Free dinner party for six

 - Eat free once a month for six months

 With prizes like these, the customers perceive a higher prize value than you actually pay for.
 These prizes will encourage them to bring new guests to your business, or they may encourage customers to purchase additional food or drinks from you to go along with the free items.

+Make the prizes accessible.
 People like contests more when they think they have a chance.
 For example, fewer people would play the McDonald’s Monopoly game if the million dollar grand prize were the only reward.
 Since the game includes more accessible prizes, like free sides and gifts, more people find it worthwhile to collect the Monopoly “properties.”
 You probably need to offer a big grand prize to get people’s interest, but consider awarding smaller, more accessible prizes along the way.

+Give repeat customers the advantage.
 If at all possible, repeat customers should be entered anew in the contest each time they patronize your establishment.
 This will reward your most loyal customers by giving them an advantage toward winning the prize(s).

+Comply with local laws.
 Check your local contest laws, which generally require that the contest be fair and follow the given regulations.
 You may need to write up your contest rules and regulations and display them in the restaurant and on your restaurant website.
 Contest laws usually require that the winner of a giveaway be picked at random.
 If you have any questions about contest laws in your area, you should speak with a lawyer.

 Remember, giving away freebies is not the point of a customer contest.
 A contest is not a profitable marketing tactic unless it helps you by building a marketing database, getting press for your restaurant or encouraging more sales.
 However, by following some basic guidelines, you can turn your restaurant contest into a profitable marketing strategy.

 More from Restaurant Contests and Giveaways...